-In this section, we make a review of necessary background, namely multiDEVS formalism and PDEVS formalism as introduced by Zeigler et al. (2000).
-We also briefly introduce the new version of CellSpace DEVS formalism as proposed by Shiginah and Zeigler (2011) to give the opportunity to the reader to understand the advantages of both formalisms.
+In this section, we make a review of necessary background, namely, multiDEVS formalism and PDEVS formalism as introduced by Zeigler et al. [2].
+We also briefly introduce the new version of CellSpace DEVS formalism as proposed by Shiginah and Zeigler [17] to give the opportunity to the reader to understand the advantages of both formalisms.

-2.1 The original multicomponent DEVS formalism
+2.1.
+The Original Multicomponent DEVS Formalism.
 There are two types of DEVS models, atomic and coupled.
 An atomic model describes the behavior of a system, while a coupled model describes a system as a network of components coupled together.
-These models are in the modular form, which means their interactions are restricted to happen through identified ports whose connection is pre-established.
-The multiDEVS formalism, which is based on classic DEVS, introduce a non-modular way to couple components together where components can interact with each other by accessing and influence other components states directly via state transition functions.
-As an illustration, we can take the cellular automaton example as proposed by Muzy et al. (2003):
+These models are in the modular form, which means their interactions are restricted to happen through identified ports whose connection is presstablished.
+The multiDEVS formalism, which is based on classic DEVS, introduces a nonmodular way to couple components together where components can interact with each other by accessing and influencing other components states directly via state transition functions.
+As an illustration, we can take the cellular automaton example as proposed by Muzy et al. [12]: